This Day In Music: September 23

 September 23, 1932 ~ Singer Travis Edmonson born in Long Beach, California, USA ~ Considered a folk music pioneer, influential on later artists including notably the Kingston Trio.
 Member of folk quartet the Gateway Singers.
 Following his departure from the quartet in 1958 formed the duo Bud & Travis with Bud Dashiell, with whom he recorded over half a dozen albums through the mid-1960s.
 Edmonson has also recorded as a solo artist ~ Edmonson passed away in 2009

-September 23, 1931 ~ Recording engineer Joseph Tarsia born ~ Started his career in music in the early 1960s at Cameo Parkway Records, eventually becoming the label's chief engineer working with artists such as Chubby Checker, Frankie Avalon, Bobby Rydell, the Orlons, and others.
+September 23, 1931 ~ Recording engineer Joseph Tarsia born ~ Started his career in music in the early-1960s at Cameo Parkway Records, eventually becoming the label's chief engineer working with artists such as Chubby Checker, Frankie Avalon, Bobby Rydell, and the Orlons.
 Founded his own Sigma Sound recording studio in 1968, which would become home to numerous Philly soul artists including Jerry Butler, Harold Melvin, the O'Jays, and the Stylistics.
-His success led to opening more recording facilities, his client list including Stevie Wonder, BB King, David Bowie, Whitney Houston, Madonna, Billy Joel, Steely Dan, Paul Simon, and others ~ Tarsia passed away in 2022
+His success led to opening more recording facilities, his client list including Stevie Wonder, BB King, David Bowie, Whitney Houston, Madonna, Billy Joel, Steely Dan, and Paul Simon ~ Tarsia passed away in 2022

 September 23, 1930 ~ Jazz singer Irene Reid born in Savannah, Georgia, USA ~ Tried for an amateur contest at the Apollo Theater and won the competition for five straight weeks.
 This led a a two-year stint at the Savoy Ballroom under the direction of Dick Vance, from 1948 to 1950.
-Sang with the Count Basie Orchestra in the early 1960s.
-Recorded her debut in 1965, Room For One More, with arrangements and conducting by Oliver Nelson and backed by the days best of the best including Charlie Mariano, Jerome Richardson, Phil Woods, Jerry Dodgion, Thad Jones, Joe Newman, Jimmy Cleveland, Urbie Green, JJ Johnson, Kenny Burrell, Bob Cranshaw, Roger Kellaway, and Grady Tate.
+Sang with the Count Basie Orchestra in the early-1960s.
+Recorded her solo debut album in 1965, Room For One More, with arrangements and conducting by Oliver Nelson and backed by an all-star cast featuring Charlie Mariano, Jerome Richardson, Phil Woods, Jerry Dodgion, Thad Jones, Joe Newman, Jimmy Cleveland, Urbie Green, JJ Johnson, Kenny Burrell, Bob Cranshaw, Roger Kellaway, and Grady Tate.
 Reid would continue to perform and record well into the 2000s, ranging from a Broadway production of the musical Broadway Wiz to collaborations with Carmen McRae, Sarah Vaughan, Aretha Franklin, and BB King ~ Reid passed away in 2008

 September 23, 1930 ~ Ray Charles Robinson, commonly known as pianist, singer, songwriter Ray Charles, born in Albany, Georgia, USA ~ Hugely influential R&B, soul pianist.
 Influenced by Nat King Cole, Louis Jordan and Charles Brown.
 Pioneered soul by drawing from blues, jazz, R&B, pop and gospel music.
 Discovered Betty Carter.
 Discovered Stevie Wonder.
 Has recorded over 40 albums, starting with the eponymous Ray Charles in 1957.
 Especially acclaimed for the albums Ray Charles At Newport, The Genius of Ray Charles, and Modern Sounds In Country & Western Music.
 Well-known songs include I Got A Woman, What I'd Say (Part I & II), Hallelujah I Love Her So, Georgia On My Mind, Hit The Road Jack, One Mint Julep, and Unchain My Heart ~ Charles passed away in 2004